What are the major changes in income tax through Finance Act 2021 for personal and corporate taxpayers in Bangladesh?

 And any more major changes in income tax…

-One significant proposed move is, taxpayment method to government treasury.
-Upto BDT 500,000 taxpayment to the government treasury shall be made through e-payment using the NBR hosted website.
-It is a positive move which will help taxpayers to make the payment easily without physical presence in the Bank.
+One significant move is, taxpayment method to government treasury.
+Upto BDT 500,000 taxpayment to the government treasury shall be made through automated challan (A-challan) from banks or electronic payment (e-payment) using the NBR hosted website.
+It is a positive move which will help taxpayers to make the payment through automated system.

-Depreciation rate under Third Schedule for general building and factory building is proposed to 5% and 10% instead of 10% and 20% respectively.
+Depreciation rate under Third Schedule for general building and factory building shall be 5% and 10% instead of 10% and 20% respectively.
 So, your tax depreciation calculation will be changed now.

 Tax exemption facility for 10 years has been proposed for IT hardware, light engineering, hospitals in specified areas.
 Hope, these sectors will attract new investment from entrepreneurs.